Independent Assurance Initiative · Est. 2026

 Independent analytical verification for biomedical, clinical, and healthcare research

-RIQA provides third-party verification of analytical outputs across biomedical, clinical, and healthcare analytics domains — ensuring that conclusions drawn from data are internally consistent, transparently derived, and reproducible under defined conditions.
-AI-assisted detection.
-Human-reviewed interpretation.
+RIQA provides independent analytical verification of analytical outputs across biomedical, clinical, and healthcare analytics domains — ensuring conclusions drawn from data are internally consistent, transparently derived, and independently reproducible and analytically verifiable under defined conditions.

 Core assurance principles